enesozturk/react-native-instagram/README.md

     <h1 align="center">React Native Instagram Page Transition</h1>
 </p>

+> **Warning**
-This is an experimental project.
+> This is an experimental project.
 I have always been impressed with Instagram's iOS page transitions.
-In this repo, I tried to implement same with the following technologies.
+I tried to implement the same with the following technologies.
 The result was much better than I expected.
+There are still some things to do to provide the same experience.
+Using it in production is not recommended.

 ## Stack